vktr274/computer-vision-image-correction-enhancement/README.md

 Next we used a Gaussian filter with a kernel size of 7 and $\sigma = 0$ to smooth both the original grayscale image and the delta image.
 After that we performed Otzu's thresholding on the smoothed images and compared the results.

 ![Original Grayscale and Delta Image Thresholding](images/orig_vs_delta_otzu.png)

+We can see better separation of the nuclei from each other in the delta image.